Shard polytopes: Shard polytopes

 over the forcing minimal arcs, the edge of $\polytope{P}$ corresponding to the minimal shard~$\arc$ has length~$\coeffSP_\arc$.
 Since in the standard permutahedron all edges have the same length, all the weights $\coeffSP_\arc$ need to coincide in order to get a standard permutahedron.

-But as seen in \cref{prop:minimalPermutahedron} the sum of all minimal arcs contains edges of length at least~$2$ when~$n \ge 4$.
+But as seen in \cref{coro:minimalPermutahedron} the sum of all minimal arcs contains edges of length at least~$2$ when~$n \ge 4$.
 And adding more shard polytopes can only increase the edge lengths. \end{proof}

 \cref{coro:standardPermutahedronNotMinkowskiSumShardPolytopes} shows that not all realizations of the quotient fans are obtained as Minkowski sums of shard polytopes.
-In the next section, we will understand which ones are, and we will show that we can in fact obtain all deformed permutahedra if we allow to consider Minkowski sums and differences of shard polytopes.
+In the next section, we will understand which ones are, and we will show that we can in fact obtain all deformed permutahedra if we allow to consider Minkowski sums and differences of dilated shard polytopes.
+In particular, \cref{coro:permutahedronSPcoordinates} will describe the classical permutahedron~$\Perm$ as a signed Minkowski sum of dilated shard polytopes.